 Step 6: Click on Erase Mac

 Step 7: In the next screen, you will see various options such as “Play Sound or Send Message,” “Remote Lock” or “Remote Wipe.”
 If needed, enter your Apple ID password.
-Select “Play Sound or send Message” to send the hacker/thief/finder of your Mac a message having your number to call and return.
+Select “Play Sound or Send Message” to send the hacker/thief/finder of your Mac a message having your number to call and return.

-Step 8: The second option “Remote Lock” will ask you to punch in password, twice, so that only you can unlock it.
+Step 8: The second option “Remote Lock” will ask you to punch in the password, twice, so that only you can unlock it.
 Lastly, press “Remote Wipe” followed by confirming it, which allows you to remove all data on your Mac.